Acute Spinal Cord Injury (SCI) in Children

 How can I help my child live with an acute spinal cord injury?

 Acute spinal cord injury can be very upsetting to your child and to your whole family.
 Your child's healthcare team will teach family members how to best care for a child with SCI.
 They will note what problems will need medical attention right away.
-Your child will need frequent healthcare visits and tests over time to track his or her progress.
+Your child will need frequent healthcare visits and tests over time to track their progress.

 It is important to focus on maximizing your child's abilities at home and in the community.
-You can encourage your child to strengthen his or her self-esteem and have independence.
+You can encourage your child to strengthen their self-esteem and have independence.

 When should I call my child’s healthcare provider?

 Call the healthcare provider if your child has: